nicksteinbauer/redbarncms/src/pages/specialty-team/index.md

 ---
 path: /specialty-team
 templateKey: specialty-team
-title: Specialty Team
+title: Core Team
 ---

-This is the specialty team.

-We make things happen.

-More text.
+Our core team is the backbone of what we do.